artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 7. Continue execution cycle by cycle, by clicking the ```+ 1 Cycle``` button on the right bottom corner of the simulator window, and observe how the program's instructions flow through the VeeR EH1 pipeline.

-8. Usually, the programs that we simulate will consist of a loop where the instructions we want to analyze are located (specifically, in the program used in this example, the instructions that we analyze are within a ```REPEAT-OUT``` loop).
+8. Usually, the programs that we simulate will consist of a loop where the instructions we want to analyze are located (specifically, in the program used in this example, which you can see above, we want to analyze two consecutive ```mul``` instructions, which are placed within a ```REPEAT-OUT``` loop).
 It is important to analyze an iteration that is not the first or the second one, as some processor structures (branch predictor, instruction cache, etc.) have not yet been “trained” and might obscure the situations we want to analyze.
 For example, the following figure shows the simulator at the point where instructions from the third, fourth and fifth iterations are executing (at this point the cycles count is Cycles=26).

 <p align="center">
   <img src="Images/RVfpgaPipeline2.png" width=90% height=90%>